Canon T4i vs Panasonic GX850

 It is notable that the T4i has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the T4i has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T4i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T4i was succeeded by the Canon T5i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T4i and GX850 can be found, respectively, in the Canon T4i Manual (free pdf) or the online Panasonic GX850 Manual.

 So how do things add up?
 Which of the two cameras – the Canon T4i or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.